RahatIbnRafiq/rahatibnrafiq.github.io/_pages/industry.md

 <li>Responsible for implementing Time Series algorithms to generate time sensitive business insights to the users.</li>

-<li>Responsible for building scalable algorithm to provide personalized and relevant business insights to the users using machine learning, data mining and recommendation system algorithms.<li>
+<li>Responsible for building scalable algorithm to provide personalized and relevant business insights to the users using machine learning, data mining and recommendation system algorithms.</li>
 </ol>